How can I track and optimize my recovery?

 We all know that recovery is important to our training success.
 Understanding your own recovery will help you make informed decisions about your training.
 But what should you be looking for?
 How do you know when you might need a little more rest?

 Recovery needs to be constantly monitored using a series of indicators that will show trends in increasing or declining performance.

 Below are 8 Indicators that can be Monitored Daily

 In times of distress (Flight or fight) the heart rate will elevate, this may be a sign of sympathetic overtraining.
 A decreased heart rate may indicate parasympathetic “rest and digest” stress, which brings the body back to homeostasis.

 Many of the above markers can be affected by mood.
-Work, family, relationships, finances can be very stressful and we see mood swings, depression and anxiety very often in today’s population.
-These stressful states will have a negative affect on training, and are worth monitoring throughout a given day.
+Work, family, relationships, finances can be very stressful and we see mood swings, depression, and anxiety very often in today’s population.
+These stressful states will have a negative effect on training and are worth monitoring throughout a given day.

 Previous Training Day